 Although a GUI makes it easier it also hides what is exactly going on when executing the tasks.
 Therefore, to strengthen my understanding I started using the command line instead of the GUI.
 This forces me to gather the knowledge to take the correct course of action myself.

 This article will cover what I have learned about the basic technical workings of Git.
-In another article I will go into my most frequently used command line commands.
+In another article I will go into my most frequently used command-line commands.

 So let's start…what is Git?

-…at its core Git is a collection of snapshots of the directory's content and basically everything revolves around commits.
+…at its core Git is a collection of snapshots of the directory's content and basically, everything revolves around commits.
 A commit is a pointer to a specific snapshot of the directory.
 Simplified this would look something like this: The snapshots reference the blob-objects that are part of the snapshot and a commit references (aka is a pointer to) a snapshot.
-When a file is for example deleted or added a new snapshot is created and after commiting this change the new commit references both the new snapshot and the previous commit (and as such creating a history of commits).
+When a file is for example deleted or added a new snapshot is created and after committing this change the new commit references both the new snapshot and the previous commit (and as such creating a history of commits).

 But wasn't git all about branches?

 When working with git the concept of branches also plays a big part.
 In short, a branch is a pointer to a certain commit.
 The default branch is called 'master'.
 Another pointer that is of importance is called HEAD which is a pointer to the last commit of the current branch.
 The branch and HEAD can point to the same commit, but don't have to.
 This might sound really confusing so I have visualized this process to try to make it more understandable.
-In the diagram a second branch is also shown (named 'develop') to show how the branches and HEAD relate to eachother.
+In the diagram, a second branch is also shown (named 'develop') to show how the branches and HEAD relate to each other.